-Ethan also supports the firm's pro bono efforts, assisting with investigations on behalf of the Ohio Innocence Project, advising a national voting rights organization, and counseling tenants in housing court proceedings.
+Ethan also maintains an active pro bono practice on behalf of a diverse array of clients, including the States United Democracy Center, the Ohio Innocence Project, and tenants in housing court proceedings.

-Ethan is a graduate of the New York University School of Law, where he completed externships and clinics with the United States Attorney for the Eastern District of New York, the New York Attorney General, and the Legal Aid Society.
-While at NYU, he also worked as a research assistant at the Furman Center and competed in the Marden Moot Court Competition.
+Ethan is a graduate of the New York University School of Law and the University of Michigan’s Ford School of Public Policy.
+At NYU, Ethan completed externships and clinics with the U.S. Attorney for the Eastern District of New York, the New York Attorney General, and the Legal Aid Society, worked as a research assistant at the Furman Center, and competed in the Marden Moot Court Competition.